malefs/micropython-modules/esp32/README.md

-# Useful info for MicroPython on the ESP32
+# Useful Info for MicroPython on the ESP32

 https://micropython.org/download/#esp32